 3. Practice your downward dog at this yoga studio

-Newly opened Elevate is a yoga studio and creative space located in one of the Cargo 2 converted shipping containers at Wapping Wharf.
+Elevate is a yoga studio and creative space located in one of the Cargo 2 converted shipping containers.
 The studio offers yoga, meditation, sound healing, 1:1 sessions, wellness workshops, Ayurvedic Yoga Massage, spoken word and art events from a range of fantastic facilitators, teachers and practitioners.
 Plus, the space is decorated with pops of colour and geometric shapes which makes the opportunity to flow and relax even more exciting.

 4. Get your caffeine fix at these coffee shops

-Need a little pick me up?
-Head to Mokoko Coffee and Bakery for heavenly bakes such as cinnamon swirls, hazelnut pain au chocolat and white chocolate and strawberry Danishes, as well as specialty coffee.
-Mokoko have their own freshly ground coffee that you also enjoy at home as well as their own homemade chai blend.
+Need a little pick-me-up?
+Head to Mokoko Coffee & Bakery for heavenly bakes such as cinnamon swirls, hazelnut pain au chocolat and white chocolate and strawberry Danishes, as well as speciality coffee.
+Mokoko has their own freshly ground coffee that you also enjoy at home as well as their own homemade chai blend.
 You can also head to Little Victories, which is an espresso bar by day and a bar serving craft beer, coffee cocktails and wine by night.
-There is is also The Assembly Bakery, an ethical bakery supplying delicious and seasonal freshly baked bread, pastries and cakes with gluten free and vegan yumminess available too.

 5. Get a proper eyeful of culture